mmarusiak/LOQUI-unity-dialog-system/README.md

 * Optimalizate code;
 * Improve sample scene;
 * Add better text wrap on visual editor;
+* Finish documentation

 ## More about project
 Project is open source on MIT license.
 Project has been created as just another step in fully understand Unity, project is my hobby not job.
 ![DialogExample](https://user-images.githubusercontent.com/20907620/183308771-fc7732bb-7f4b-46f7-8f69-f5bf49bc85a1.png)
-Also to understand better and to make your first steps with this tool easier, there are docs *(which are still improved)*.
+Also to understand better and to make your first steps with this tool easier, there are documentations *(which are still improved)*.

 *If you want to colaborate, have some ideas about project or questions feel free to reach me out.*